Lucia Micarelli: Music career

 She appeared on a PBS special on June 3, 2017, and appeared at the Vancouver Island Musicfest July 14–15, 2017.

 Acting career

 Micarelli played the role of musician Annie Talarico in HBO's television series Treme, about life in New Orleans after Hurricane Katrina.

-Micarelli also had a role in an episode of WGN series Manhattan in 2014.
+Micarelli also had a role in an episode of the WGN television series Manhattan in 2014.

 Micarelli plays the lead character, Kate, in the 2020 Hallmark Movies & Mysteries original movie, The Christmas Bow.